seek-oss/braid-design-system/docs/treat to vanilla-extract migration.md

 ## The `space` and `touchableSize` variables have already been multiplied by the grid

-You previously needed to multiple all space values by the grid, but this is no longer necessary as it's been precomputed.
+Previously all space values needed to be multiplied by the grid.
+This is no longer necessary as it's been precomputed.

 ```diff
 -import { style } from 'sku/treat';